intermine/im-docs/docs/system-requirements/software/postgres/bioseg.rst

 PostgreSQL 9.1
 ------------------------------------

 For PostgreSQL 9.1 bioseg is still required.
-Here how to install it.
+Here is how to install it.

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~